Find Healthcare Schools

 Find Schools Near

-Respiratory Therapy Technician Example Provide respiratory care under the direction of respiratory therapists and physicians.
+Occupation Description Provide respiratory care under the direction of respiratory therapists and physicians.

-Life As a Respiratory Therapy Technician
+Respiratory Therapy Technician Responsibilities

 • Interview or examine patients to collect clinical data.

-What a Respiratory Therapy Technician Should Know
+Respiratory Therapy Technician Needed Skills

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.